rwilliams04/uc-xromm/rsync/config.md

-## 1. Generate public/private key pair for each source system
+## 1. On Midway, generate public/private key pair for each source system

     Note: the user submitting the cron-like file transfer script should generate these key pairs.